jdbi/jdbi/README.md

-jDBI provides a convenience interface for SQL operations in Java.
+Jdbi provides a convenience interface for SQL operations in Java.
 It is not intended as an abstraction layer, but rather a library which makes the common things easy and the hard things possible, to paraphrase Larry Wall.